ePages-de/epages-docs/_posts/2016/2016-09-29-rest-api-test-framework.md

 ## Summary

-RAT allows us to check the complete state of the REST API on an abritrary ePages installation by a single click.
+RAT allows us to check the complete state of the REST API on an arbitrary ePages installation by a single click.
 We use it to partly automate our QA process and run it as last step of a developer installation via Jenkins to make sure everything went fine.
 RAT takes over repetitive tasks and guarantees a certain level of quality - this enables us to spend more time on improving our test infrastructure as well as on the implementation of further test cases.

 Currently, we are discussing on how to include RAT in the Jenkins job that checks our GitHub pull requests for new features in the Perl or Java repository.
 Here, the challenge is to choose the particular RAT branch that corresponds to the changes in the branch from the pull request.